Showing posts with label Lilian Jackson Braun. Show all posts

 In short:

 And honestly?
-I’m not complaining.
+I’m loving the serenity.

 Probably.